-Interesting Fact #5: Blue Jays are the local alarm system for other birds.
+Fact #5: They are an alarm system for other birds.

 One of the main predators for the Blue Jay (along with other birds) is the Red-Shouldered Hawk.
 Jays are so smart that they can imitate the sound of hawks when they are spotted!
 This early alert protects many other birds from becoming lunch!

 However, Blue Jays can sometimes use this to their advantage.
 For example, they will make hawk sounds even when none are present.

 The outcome?
 Other birds fly away, leaving the Blue Jay first in line to eat.